JordanWalker28/Simple-Neural-Network/README.md

 # Simple-Neural-Network
-Created a simple Neural Network to classify images of cats and dogs
+Created a simple Neural Network to classify images of cats with a single perceptron